amodhakal/me-booty/README.md

 ## Contributions 📚

 - Garrison generated most of the game image assets and setup his level and the subsequent defeat scene.
+He did game testing, found issues like too much assets for a level.
 - Muzamani generated a lot of game image assets and setup his level called brigscene and the subsequent defeat scene.
+He did game testing, found issues like improper transitions between levels.
 - Andy setup his level and the subsequent defeat scene.
 He connected the levels together, created a win scene, added audio and a point system.